bad ken : a journal of place

 Issue #1 was designed by Sara Clemens, creator of Videodame.
 It features writing by Cynthia Anderson, Ruth Nolan, Matthew Sherling, Ariel Fintushel, Suzanne Im, and Aria Mikkola-Sears, and photography and writing by Sean Negus and Dan Giovanelli.

 We held a reading for issue one on November 18th, 2018 at Space Cowboy Books.
 This special night featured poets Ruth Nolan, Sara Clemens, Matthew Sherling, Cynthia Anderson, Sean Negus, Ariel Fintushel, and singer-songwriter Niki Savage!

-Submit by July 1, 2020, email firstname.lastname@example.org.
+Submit by July 1, 2022, email firstname.lastname@example.org.
+To submit, you must have attended or collaborated with The Joshua Tree Experiential Arts & Writing Retreat.
 Send your unpublished art, photography, poems, essays, stories, interviews, manifestos, or videos deriving from the desert, real or imaginary.
 Select poetry submissions will be made into a collection of broadsides, so each poem may be honored both individually and collectively

 Please attach your work in a format that can be copied and pasted (not a .pdf).
 Include a brief biograhpical statement and a link to your website(s) if they exist.
 All questions and queries should be sent to: email@example.com.

 Cover Letter (optional): Use this space to briefly share information with us about your relationship to the desert and how it translates (or not) into your art.
 We would like to know what role art plays in your life overall, what your current artistic projects or driving questions are, and who/what are your influences.